RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: The media queries are okay.
 I would prefer it if there was still a background image for a tablet size and I would also like another option for the logo display.
 However, given the fact that I also need to learn how to build an app, I have decided not to worry about it too much.
 If I can get the ideal media queries, great.
 If not, what I have right now is fine.
 I also need a new computer.
 I cannot afford a new computer at this time.

 **To Do**: Continue adding media queries.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing for widths around 891 px.
 (Not sure what I meant by this last to do item.)

+### Day 35: March 16, 2024

+**Today's Progress**: Started working on refining accessibility.
+Added a hidden h1 tag and started updating other content.
+Added a second download button.
+Began aligning buttons for screen sizes set with three different media queries.

+**Thoughts**: I will likely have to wrap the button to get the desired placement.

+**To Do**: Continue adding media queries.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing for widths around 891 px.
+(Not sure what I meant by this last to do item.)
+Refine accessibility.